 Strain cashews and discard cooking water

 When dip is the consistency you want, and nice and smooth, stop processing.
 Taste and decide if it needs more sea salt or chipotle, then make adjustments accordingly.
-If you need to thin it add a little more olive oil

 The Pico de Gallo: